Box - R WMA

 - The discharge of a firearm outside of periods open to hunting or in areas closed to hunting is prohibited per s.
 790.15 FS.

-- Hunting with dogs, other than bird dogs or retrievers, is prohibited, except during the wild hog-dog season.
+- Hunting with dogs, other than bird dogs or retrievers, is prohibited, except any dog may be used during the wild hog-dog season and when hunting small game (quail, rabbit, squirrel and migratory birds) during the small game season.

 - No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.